ErlingSigurdson/Billy/README.md

 [3.0.0-alpha3 version of the ESP32 Arduino core](https://github.com/espressif/arduino-esp32/milestone/4).
 - **__.06.2024** - v.1.3 released, with certain major changes made:
-    - PWM output functionality added, and thus the project's name changed from "Billy the Relay" to just "Billy";
+    - PWM output functionality added, and thus the project's name changed from "Billy the Relay" to just "Billy".
-    - the code was refactored significantly.
+    - The code was refactored significantly.
 Among other things, command handler functions are now declared and defined in separate files, not in the .ino file.

 ### TODO list